The Guide To “Carnival Row” We Wish We Had When We Started Watching

 Advertisement

 Quick overview: There are faeries like Vignette and her friend, Tourmaline (Karla Crome).
-There are Trow, strong creatures who become labourers in the Burgue.
-Introverts, listen up: Kobold have the envious power of being able to roll into an armoured ball.
+There are Trow, strong creatures who become laborers in the Burgue.
+Introverts, listen up: Kobold have the envious power of being able to roll into an armored ball.
 Sadly, the fauns of Carnival Row are not nearly as jaunty as Mr. Tumnus.

 Who has the weirdest name in Carnival Row?